yh-luo/from-zero-to-source-estimates/README.md

 #### Directory structure

-Besides, the structure of your study directory should look like:
+The structure of your study directory should look like:

 ```
 .